Kickoff: Autonomous feature agents

 Read-only git commands and crosslink commands are always allowed.
 Git mutations (push, commit, merge) are gated by crosslink hooks.

-4. Agent Prompt (KICKOFF.md)
+4. Agent prompt (KICKOFF.md)

 A comprehensive prompt is written to KICKOFF.md in the worktree.
 It includes: